nikhilkadam18/Learn-Javascript-basic-to-project-/README.md

-                  Array.from - used to create an array from any other object. ex.Array.from("nikhil") for...of - uesd to get the values from an array. for...in - uesd to get the keys from an array.
+                  Array.from - used to create an array from any other object. ex.Array.from("nikhil") for...of - uesd to get the values from an array. for...in - uesd to get the keys from an array. map() - create a new array by performing same operations on each array element. filter() - filters an array with values that passes a test. creates a new array. reduce() method - reduce an array to a single value.